2018 Los Angeles Rams season: NFC Divisional Playoffs: vs. (4) Dallas Cowboys

 On the second anniversary of his hiring as Los Angeles Rams head coach, Sean McVay won his first career playoff game as L.A. dominated both sides of the line of scrimmage to defeat Dallas and advance to the NFC Championship for the 10th time in franchise history.
 This was the ninth playoff meeting between the Rams and the Cowboys, more than any teams in NFL history, but the first time since 1985.
 C. J. Anderson ran for 123 yards on 23 carries with two touchdowns and Todd Gurley rushed 16 times for 115 yards and a score as the Rams totaled a whopping 273 yards on 48 rushing attempts.
 It was the 10th time in franchise history that two players had each rushed for over 100 yards in the same game, but the first time ever in a playoff game.
 The Rams began the game with a pair of long drives, both of which ended in Greg Zuerlein field goals.
 With the Cowboys leading 7-6 midway through the second quarter, L.A. went to work as both Anderson and Gurley ran effectively against a Dallas defense that was among the league's best against the run.
 Each scored a touchdown in the second period as L.A. took a 20-7 halftime lead.
 On defense, the Rams swarmed Cowboys running back Ezekiel Elliott, holding the NFL's rushing leader to just 47 yards on 20 carries.
 Clinging to a 23-15 lead at the beginning of the fourth quarter, the Rams defense stuffed Elliott for no gain on a 4th-and-1 play at the Ram 35.
 From there, Los Angeles went 65 yards in 12 plays before Anderson ended it with his second touchdown of the game.
 Dallas answered with a touchdown run by Dak Prescott just before the two-minute warning, and hoped to hold the Rams to a punt on the next possession.
 But on 3rd-and-7 at his own 28, Rams quarterback Jared Goff faked a handoff, rolled out to his right and ran 11 yards for the game-clinching first down.
 The Rams franchise won its first playoff game since a 27-20 victory over the Seattle Seahawks in the 2004 season, and it was the first time since the 1978 season that the Rams won a home playoff game at the Los Angeles Memorial Coliseum (a 34-10 win over the Minnesota Vikings), and their first home playoff victory at the Coliseum against the Cowboys after having lost in NFC Championship games there twice against Dallas to end the 1975 and 1978 seasons.
 John Johnson, Cory Littleton and Aqib Talib shared the team lead in tackles with seven each, and combined the Rams had six total tackles for loss, including a sack credited to Dante Fowler.
+Rams go the NFC Championship Game to win to the Saints 26-23.
+But lost in Super Bowl LIII to the New England Patriots 13-3.